 Unfortunately, deep learning models are becoming ever more complex and hard for humans to understand, creating a need for Explainable AI.

 An Evolutionary Algorithm is way of improving an AI using methods inspired by biological evolution, in particular random mutations and natural selection.

 F. F-Score: a tool for measuring model performance

 If you train a machine learning model, it can be tempting to measure its performance using accuracy.
 For example, if a model to identify presence/absence of tumours scores 90% accuracy, that’s good, right?
 But what if 90% of your patients have no tumour, and the model predicts ‘no tumour’ for 100% of your patients?
 The model is completely useless but would still score 90%!
-That’s why we use the F-Score, which is a more robust measure that can handle imbalanced classes.
+That’s why we use the F-Score, which is a more robust measure and key data science concept that can handle imbalanced classes.